thomasjiya/ml-assessment-Jiya-Thomas/Part B/business_analysis.md

 - Save the trained model using formats like: pickle / joblib (Python)
 - Store along with: Feature transformation pipeline / Model version and training metadata

-2. Monthly Data Preparation
+2. Monthly Data Preparation-
-At the start of each month:
+At the start of each month collect latest data:

-Collect latest data:
 - Store attributes (if updated) like recent sales history/calendar features (festivals, weekends).
 - Apply the same feature engineering pipeline used during training.
 - Generate input dataset at store–month level